 thinkorswim has a head-start of almost two decades on tastyworks, but when comparing the respective trading platforms, tastyworks stands toe-to-toe on many dimensions.

-tastyworks rises head and shoulder above industry peers when it comes to content thanks to its live video broadcast station.
+tastyworks rises head and shoulder above industry peers when it comes to content thanks to its live daily video broadcasts.

 thinkorswim beats the pack when it comes to tools, simulators, analyzers, and back-testing features.